 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the rundll32.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-belongs to software Microsoft Windows Operating System or Betriebssystem Microsoft Windows or Besturingssysteem Microsoft Windows or Sistema operativo Microsoft Windows or Système d'exploitation Microsoft Windows or Microsoft Windows Operativsystem or Lsz or Microsoft DRM
+belongs to software Microsoft Windows Operating System or Betriebssystem Microsoft Windows or Système d'exploitation Microsoft Windows or Sistema operativo Microsoft Windows or Besturingssysteem Microsoft Windows or Lsz or Microsoft DRM or Sistema operacional Microsoft Windows

 Description: The original rundll32.exe from Microsoft is an important part of Windows, but often causes problems.
 Rundll32.exe is located in the C:\Windows\System32 folder.